Am I Mediocre? The Truth Most People Don’t Want to Face

 But here’s the first uncomfortable truth:

-Those are not the same thing.
+Those two things are not the same.

-First: What “Mediocre” Actually Means
+What “Mediocre” Actually Means

-But most of the time, it’s misunderstood.
+But most of the time, people misunderstand it.

 Mediocrity does not mean: